Developer-first economics

 Organic users follow the standard model:

-• Jest takes 10%
+• Jest takes 10% of net revenue

 However, because Jest is web-based, unattributed users are rare thanks to reliable end-to-end attribution.